List of lingua francas: Tagalog

 Tagalog was declared the official language in 1897 by the first constitution in the Philippines, the Constitution of Biak-na-Bato.
 Native Tagalog speakers are one of the country's largest linguistic and cultural groups, numbering an estimated 14 million.
 The Filipino language, which is the standardised register of Tagalog, is taught in schools nationwide and is an official language of education and business along with English.

 Due to the large number of languages of the Philippines, the designation of Tagalog as 'Filipino' and 'national' in character is often disputed, as the Visayan languages (especially Cebuano and Hiligaynon) and Ilocano are among several languages that have comparatively large numbers of speakers, and are themselves used as lingua francas in their respective regions.
 See also Imperial Manila.

 Tamil

-John Guy states that Tamil was the lingua franca for early maritime traders from India and Sri Lanka.
+John Guy states that Tamil was the lingua franca for early maritime traders from India and Northern Sri Lanka.
 The language and its dialects were used widely in the state of Kerala as the major language of administration, literature and common usage until the 12th century AD.
 Tamil was also used widely in inscriptions found in southern Andhra Pradesh districts of Chittoor and Nellore until the 12th century AD.
 Tamil was used for inscriptions from the 10th through 14th centuries in southern Karnataka districts such as Kolar, Mysore, Mandya and Bangalore.